gmarimon98/dd-srd/content/optional-rules/side-sheets.md

 # Side Sheets

-If the narrative includes a character, pet, sidekick, organization, or other entity that trascends the scope of a tag and warrants its own character sheet, then the GM can create a side sheet for that character.
+If the narrative includes an entity such as a character, pet, sidekick, or organization that is important enough to warrant its own character sheet, then the GM can choose to create a side sheet for that character.

-As the GM, download or print [side sheets]({{< relref "/downloads" >}}) and fill out the following information for them:
+As the GM, download or print a [side sheet]({{< relref "/downloads" >}}) and fill it out with the following information:

 * **Name**: The entity's name
 * **Owners**: The list of player characters that can make rolls through this side sheet